chinjieh/mugenplcfg/README.md

 ### Use of PyXB Library

-`mugenplcfg` utilises the [PyXB package][5] to generate a Python binding file from a platform configuration schema file.
-This binding file is then used to create and fill objects that are later converted to XML in the output.
-This pre-generated file is located at */schemaconfig/schemaconfig.py* in the tool directory.
+`mugenplcfg` utilises the [PyXB package][5] to generate a Python binding file from a platform configuration schema file which should be included with the tool distribution at */schemaconfig/platform_config.xsd*.
+This temporary binding file is then used to create and fill objects that are later converted to XML in the output.

 The **PyXB** package is included as a submodule in the `mugenplcfg` repository
 at: */contrib/pyxb*